mr2527/pop_OS-win10-KVM-setup/README.md

 ~~So as of 3/22/21 I may have found a fix with a problem that I've been encountering with entirely random intervals and no way (that I know of) of figuring out why I'm getting hard crashes.~~

-UPDATE: 4/1/2021 (NOT a cruel april fools joke) I have found a fix for my specific problem.
+UPDATE: 4/1/2021 (NOT a cruel April fools joke) I have found a fix for my specific problem.
 READ BELOW PLEASE!

 Explanation: I will be using the KVM to play my games and maybe do some coding with C# and microsoft related applications and with entirely random intervals/chances my entire computer will turn off.
 This includes the host.
 It will act as a hard reset and take me to my BIOS where the PC reboots as normal with no problems, errors, or messages of any kind.
-My first thought is that there was or is something wrong with a PCIE devices conflicting with the HOST and GUEST OS.
+My first thought is that there was or is something wrong with a PCIE device conflicting with the HOST and GUEST OS.
 I'm not sure if that is or isn't the problem but I tried removing and adding different devices with no fixes.

 ~~***Possible fix?***: I went back into the XML file for the project and removed pinning from CPU 0.
 I read on an obscure forum that removing the pinning from 0 fixed the problem.
 I am not entirely sure if this has fixed my problem but I have yet to encounter a hard crash.
 I ran a very demanding CPU stress test to see if that could cause a crash but doing so before or after the CPU pinning change did not result in any crashes.
-I will continue to monior any complications that I get from this point forward.~~
+I will continue to monitor any complications that I get from this point forward.~~

 Keeping this here for history sake.

 I found the *actual* answer to the variable crashing rates.
-So the problem is bust summarized in this post on reddit from [u/yona_docova](https://www.reddit.com/r/Amd/comments/kw1o9f/psa_having_random_black_screen_crashes_under/).
+So the problem is best summarized in this post on reddit from [u/yona_docova](https://www.reddit.com/r/Amd/comments/kw1o9f/psa_having_random_black_screen_crashes_under/).
 The biggest "wow this is exactly the problem I'm having" moment was this mention.

 "You play a game and randomly you will get a black screen crash for no apparent reason, and the PC restarts and you get back into the game, only not to have none, or another crash in 5 minutes or 4 hours later into the game.